yanirs/yanirseroussi.com/content/posts/2024-01-19-new-decade-new-tagline-data-and-ai-for-impact/index.md

   relative: true
   image: data-and-ai-for-impact-logo.png
   alt: Logo of Yanir Seroussi's consulting services, depicting a wave and an up-and-to-the-right graph.
-summary: Shifting focus to 'Data & AI for Impact', with more nature-positive content, increased posting frequency, and deeper audience engagement.
+summary: Shifting focus to 'Data & AI for Impact', with more startup-related content, increased posting frequency, and deeper audience engagement.
 tags:
   - artificial intelligence
   - blogging